Comadreja/js-for-gamedev/en/02-javascript/02-practica/TDD.md

 Whenever you are developing, it is best for you to run the tests often for two reasons:

 - To check whether you are advancing.
-- To check whether you have not broken anything.
+- To check whether you have broken anything.

 To do this, you can run the command: